Hickory Shad

 Colors

-Iridescent silver sides with a dark greenish-blue back; a prominent dark spot behind the gill cover followed by several lighter spots along the flank.
+Iridescent silver sides with a dark greenish-blue or grey back; a cluster of dark spots is usually visible behind the gill cover

 Key Features